BlackBerry maker wins vote of confidence ahead of BB10

 "Preliminary results from our quarterly handset survey indicate developed market carriers have a much more positive view of BB10 than we expected," Misek said in a note to clients.

-Shares of Waterloo, Ontario-based RIM RIM.TO RIMM.O, a one-time leader in the smartphone industry, have plummeted in recent years as its aging line-up of devices lost ground to faster and snazzier devices from rivals.
+Shares of Waterloo, Ontario-based RIM, a one-time leader in the smartphone industry, have plummeted in recent years as its aging line-up of devices lost ground to faster and snazzier devices from rivals.
 The company has bet its future on the new BB10.

-RIM hopes BB10 smartphones will help claw back market share it has lost in recent years to Apple Inc's (AAPL.O) iPhone and devices that run on Google Inc's (GOOG.O) Android operating system.
+RIM hopes BB10 smartphones will help claw back market share it has lost in recent years to Apple Inc's iPhone and devices that run on Google Inc's Android operating system.

 Misek, who doubled his price target on shares of RIM to $10 from $5, also raised his rating on the stock to "hold" from "underperform".